Power-generation enhancements and upstream flow properties of turbines in unsteady inflow conditions: Conclusions

 This work has several implications for full-scale wind-energy systems in real-world flow conditions.
 First, the analytical model for flow properties upstream of a surging turbine can be used in conjunction with nacelle-mounted LiDAR units for improved load control and wind-speed estimation in floating offshore applications.
 The same principles can be applied to stationary turbines in gusty environments and kite-mounted aerial turbines.
-Secondly, these analytical and experimental results reinforce the evidence collected by \cite{wen_influences_2017}, \cite{el_makdah_influence_2019}, \cite{johlas_floating_2021}, and \cite{wei_phase-averaged_2022} that streamwise unsteadiness (either in the flow or in the turbine itself) can lead to increases in power extraction above the reference steady case.
-The present investigations suggest that quasi-steady processes can explain some of these enhancements, but further gains may be possible by leveraging fully unsteady effects, such as unsteady velocity potentials with fore-aft asymmetry across the turbine plane \citep{dabiri_theoretical_2020}.
-These results imply that floating offshore turbines, tidal turbines, and other energy-harvesting systems in unsteady flow environments may potentially produce more power than steady-flow models might predict, giving these arrays a strong advantage in terms of energy density.
-Finally, the conclusion that the induction coefficient, thrust amplitude, and time-averaged thrust of a surging turbine all increase with surge-velocity amplitude is critical for the control of floating offshore turbines, since variations in turbine thrust can drive oscillations in the floating platforms and increase blade and support-structure fatigue.
-Control schemes that can anticipate the increase in thrust and induction coefficient with increased surge motions could potentially damp out unwanted oscillations more effectively and extend the operational lifespan of offshore turbines.
+Secondly, these analytical and experimental results reinforce and parameterize the evidence collected by \cite{wen_influences_2017}, \cite{el_makdah_influence_2019}, \cite{johlas_floating_2021}, and \cite{wei_phase-averaged_2022} that streamwise unsteadiness (either in the flow or in the turbine itself) can lead to increases in power extraction above the reference steady case.
+The present investigations suggest both quasi-steady and unsteady mechanisms that can be exploited to capitalize on these power-extraction enhancements.
+Future work can investigate turbine design and control strategies, such as active blade pitching and intracycle load control \citep[e.g.][]{strom_intracycle_2017}, that may further increase the time-averaged power extraction of floating offshore wind turbines and other systems that can operate in inherently unsteady flows.
+The modeling framework also provides a means to estimate thrust loads on turbines from dynamic inflow conditions, which may increase fatigue loading on turbine blades and support structures.
+The analytical tools outlined in this study can inform control strategies that anticipate the changes in thrust and blade loading as a function of changing inflow conditions and dynamically adjust the blade pitch or generator load to mitigate the unsteady loads of unwanted disturbances and oscillations.
+Whether these models are used to enhance unsteady power-conversion gains or extend the operational lifespan of energy-harvesting systems by controlling unsteady loads, this work makes the case that unsteady flow phenomena should be at the forefront of design considerations for structures operating in the atmosphere and ocean.